jammymalina/grpc-health-check/README.md

 ## Using with Docker

-`Dockerfile` to building a small, multi-stage container image:
+`Dockerfile` to build a small, multi-stage container image:

 ```Dockerfile
 # --- Builder Stage ---